-Consider all those questions you ask at a checkup, and all those terse, unsatisfying answers you receive from your harried primary care doctor.
-Here I share some unpressured, deep dive answers to those questions I get in the office - synthesizing, filtering, and breaking down the mess.
+Consider all those questions you might ask at a checkup, and all those terse, unsatisfying answers you receive from your harried primary care doctor.
+Here I share more deep dive answers to those questions I get in the office - synthesizing, filtering, and breaking down the mess.
 I give a family doc’s honest and multidisciplinary perspective.
-And if you are a fellow seeker in the realms of health, happiness, and staying beautifully human, then please join me in this effort.
+And if you are a fellow seeker in the curious realms of health, happiness, and staying human despite all that is dehumanizing right now, then join me.

 The patient-doctor relationship is legendary.
 It is a fertile ground for powerful stories, vignettes, and reflection.
-I’ll wax lyrical about this relationship at times, and the patients who inspire me.
+I also write about moments of vulnerability and courage that can inspire and challenge us to be better.

 Shakespeare wrote: a jack of all trades is a master of none - but oftentimes better than a master of one.

-You can expect a letter about once a week.
+You can expect weekly posts - some long and some short.
 I’ll record an occasional podcast to expand upon the ideas presented here.
-And finally - your comments are encouraged!
+And finally - your comments are encouraged.
 They relate personal experiences, create mutual inspiration, and build connections.
 I enjoy responding to each one.
+Writing these letters has helped me broaden a conversation, enrich relationships while forging new ones, and stretch a capacity to reach beyond the narrow office visit.

 Thank you for your interest.

 Disclaimer: Examined is written for a general audience.
 Views expressed are my own.
-Commentary and anything you read on Examined is not a substitute for personal medical advice and consultation.
-Please mark the following address as ‘not spam’, or even better add it to your contacts.
-It’s also where I can be reached for lucrative book deals and captivating chain letters:
+Articles, commentary, and anything you read on Examined is not a substitute for personal medical advice and consultation.
+The following address is where I can be reached for general contact, captivating chain letters, and solicitations about transferring illegal assets from some island (which I will politely decline):

 Subscribe to Examined